soniamaitieo/2018---2019-Equipe-2/README.md

 [![Foo](https://i.imgur.com/b4GC6hM.png)](http://google.com.au/)

-## WARNING

-We had some trouble with the new version of our pipeline (bad PSSM).
-Please don't try our pipeline till this message exist.
-We will fix that soon.

 ### Our method

 We are team n°2 from Paris Diderot.
 Here, we decide to make a profile-profile alignment in order to find a template which matches with a query.
 Our profile is composed by 20 amino-acids, gap and secondary structure informations.
 The alignment is a semi-global alignment and we made a dot-product score and a Pearson's correlation score.
 We will use those differents scores for our benchmark.